Multipath parsing in the brain: Related Work

 Apart from these cognitive considerations, a complementary motivation for this research is to investigate the parsing improvements that come by leveraging large language models (LLMs; see accuracy scores in Table~\ref{tab:parser_accuracy}).
 Such models are trained on datasets that far exceed classic treebanks in size.
 This allows LLMs to capture distributional regularities at a vast scale.
 However, it is challenging to explain at an algorithmic level what these models are doing.

-Instead of deriving a processing complexity metric directly from the output of a large language model, or correlating next word predictions with fMRI data, as in \citet{schrimpf2020artificial} and \citet{caucheteux22}, this work uses initial substring encodings from an LLM to inform an incremental parser.
-Our project also differs from \citet{eisape-etal-2022-probing}, who probe LLM representations to arrive at incremental unlabeled dependency analyses.
-In contrast to their goal of investigating the syntactic properties of LLMs, we use LLM representations as a starting point for a parser which builds the set of all possible analyses, increasing accuracy.
-Our scientific goal is to relate such parser~states to human brain activity.
+Instead of deriving a processing complexity metric directly from the output of a large language model, or correlating LLM internal representations with fMRI data, as in \citet{schrimpf2020artificial} and \citet{caucheteux22}, this work uses initial substring encodings from an LLM to inform an incremental parser.
+Our project also differs from \citet{eisape-etal-2022-probing}, who probe LLM~representations with a view towards inferring a single, unlabelled dependency~analysis.
+In contrast, we use LLM~representations to score the set of all possible alternative analyses.
+Our scientific~goal is to relate such parser~states to human brain~states, as observed via neuroimaging.